vmchale/dickinson/doc/user-guide.md

 ### Tags

-Tags are a restricted form of sum types.
+Tags can be used to split things based on cases.

 ```
-tydecl case = Nominative | Oblique | Possessive
+tydecl number = Singular | Plural
 ```

+Tags are a restricted form of sum types.

 ## Types